enoren5/tarot_juicer/README.md

 ```
 ### USAGE NOTE
 - swapping lorem ipsum db out with real prod db content (heroku doc)
-- running remtote AWS Postgres db locally (first courtesty of John Elder, then Umar)
+- running remote AWS Postgres db locally (first courtesty of John Elder, then Umar)
   - In viritual environment, when you run the server with `$ python manage.py runserver`, it defaults to the local db.sqlite3.
-To refer to the remote AWS Postgres DB, run: `$ export FIRST_DB=postgres://your-db`.
+To refer to the remote AWS Postgres DB, run: `$ export FIRST_DB=postgres://USER:PASSWORD@HOST:PORT/NAME`.
 Exit the server.
 Then run `$ unset FIRST_DB`.
 Run the server again locally with: `$ python manage.py runserver`.
+- changing credential manually on heroku from '0' to '1'

 ### PURPOSE